A Recurrence-type Strong Borel--Cantelli Lemma for Axiom A Diffeomorphisms: Abstract

 \section{Abstract}

-Let $(X,\mu,T,d)$ be a metric measure-preserving dynamical system such that $3$-fold correlations decay exponentially for H\"older continuous observables.
-Given a sequence $(M_k)$ that converges to $0$ slowly enough we obtain a strong dynamical Borel--Cantelli result for recurrence, i.e., for $\mu$-a.e.\ $x\in X$
+Let $(X,\mu,T,d)$ be a metric measure-preserving dynamical system such that $3$-fold correlations decay exponentially for Lipschitz continuous observables.
+Given a sequence $(M_k)$ that converges to $0$ slowly enough, we obtain a strong dynamical Borel--Cantelli result for recurrence, i.e., for $\mu$-a.e.\ $x\in X$

 where $\mu(B_k(x)) = M_k$.
-In particular, we show that this result holds for Axiom A diffeomorphisms and certain equilibrium states.
+In particular, we show that this result holds for Axiom~A diffeomorphisms and equilibrium states under certain assumptions.